TeppoJouttenus/curating/pages/welcome.md

 Please keep the information in this Path confidential.
 It contains a lot of details about how we identify the best stuff on the web and create powerful Learning Paths.

 We will polish the curation process as we go along so this Path will keep on evolving.
-Please feel free to send questions, comments, and improvements over <a id="TeppoMail" href="mailto:teppo@outlearn.com" target="_blank">email</a> or [Slack](https://outlearn.slack.com/messages/curators/).
+Please feel free to send questions, comments, and improvements over [Slack](https://outlearn.slack.com/messages/curators/).

 Let’s get started!
 Teppo